Robert Gates: Director of Central Intelligence

-Gates was nominated, for the second time, for the position of Director of Central Intelligence by President George H. W. Bush on May 14, 1991, confirmed by the Senate on November 5, and sworn in on November 6.
+Gates was nominated, for the second time, for the position of Director of Central Intelligence by Bush on May 14, 1991, confirmed by the Senate on November 5, and sworn in on November 6.

 During a Senate committee hearing on his nomination, former division chief Melvin Goodman testified that the agency was the most corrupt and slanted during the tenure of William Casey with Gates serving as deputy.
 According to Goodman, Gates was part of an agency leadership that proliferated false information and ignored 'reality'.
 National Intelligence Council chairman Harold P. Ford testified that during his tenure, Gates had transgressed professional boundaries.

 Deputy directors during his tenure were Richard J. Kerr (from November 6, 1991, until March 2, 1992) and Adm.
-William O. Studeman (from April 9, 1992, through the remainder of Gates' tenure).
+William O. Studeman (from April 9, 1992, through the remainder of Gates's tenure).
 He served until 1993.
+It is notable that the reluctance of the Bush administration to involve itself in the breakup of Yugoslavia was due in no small part to three advisors who had deep exposure to the region: Scowcroft, Lawrence Eagleburger and himself: "We saw the historical roots of this conflict and the near nonexistent potential for solving it, for us fixing it."